 Lincoln Investment offers non-discretionary options trading to sophisticated investors in their Pershing brokerage account.
-Please carefully read the Characteristics and Risks of Standardized Options along with the Option Agreement when deciding to trade options, and discuss with your Lincoln Investment financial advisor whether options trading is appropriate for you.
+Please carefully read the Characteristics and Risks of Standardized Options along with both the November 2012 Supplement and October 2018 Supplement in addition to the Option Agreement when deciding to trade options, and discuss with your Lincoln Investment financial advisor whether options trading is appropriate for you.

 SEC Rule 606 ("Rule") requires all broker-dealers that route orders in equity and option securities to make available quarterly reports that present a general overview of their routing practices.
 The reports must identify the significant venues to which customer orders were routed for execution during the applicable quarter and disclose the material aspects of the broker-dealer's relationship with such venues.
 In order to access the report, click on the link below and enter our broker/dealer name exactly as follows (all caps, no punctuation): LINCOLN INVESTMENT PLANNING LLC and then click "Go."